vmsmith/WebTextAnalysis/Journal.md

   Accomplished

     Created webtext4.R and webtext4.html with <div> and <span>
-    Cleaned up webtext2.R to completely revert back to "id"
+    Created webtext5.R and webtext5.html to demonstrate extracting and building data frames

   TO DO

+    Clean up webtext2.R to completely revert back to "id" Take the next leap - Hadley Wickham's trip advisor (in Norfolk)

 ### 070817 - Saturday